DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 ## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), you can specify the initial editing state values using the following `EditingState` plugins's properties:
+In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), you can specify the initial editing state values using the following `EditingState` plugin's properties:

 - `defaultEditingRows` - the rows being edited
 - `defaultAddedRows` - the rows being added